 With Fall right around the corner, (School for us starts in two weeks!)
 I have already started making Chili!
 This is one of my favorite meals.
 I love it, because it’s yummy, but it is also one of those meals that I can put together in 30 minutes.

 I made chili for some friends in Iowa and they commented that it was really good.
 “It’s not homemade, but it’s fast and easy,” I told them.
 They were shocked that it wasn’t homemade.
 I explained that most of my ingredients came from cans.
 “Oh, well the only chili I’ve ever made, I just open the can of chili and heat it up!”
 I thought that was so funny!
 The thing is my family always made chili from a fresh pot of beans.
 That is still my favorite way, but for a quick pot of chili, this is my favorite.

 2 (15 oz) cans Ranch style beans

 1 (14.5 oz)can diced tomatoes

 2 Tablespoons Chili powder

 1 (12 oz) can of beer

-For a homemade version make My Best Pot of Mexican Beans and substitute half the recipe for the beans and Rotel tomatoes in this recipe.
+For a homemade version make My Best Pot of Mexican Beans.
+Substitute half the recipe of homemade Mexican beans for the can beans and Rotel tomatoes in this chili recipe.
 That is my favorite way!